ABBA: Resurgence of public interest

+Since 2000, the official International ABBA Fan Club has held "International ABBA Day" celebrations on 12 April.

 For the semi-final of the Eurovision Song Contest 2004, staged in Istanbul 30 years after ABBA had won the contest in Brighton, all four members made cameo appearances in a special comedy video made for the interval act, titled Our Last Video Ever.
-Other well-known stars such as Rik Mayall, Cher and Iron Maiden's Eddie also made appearances in the video.
+Other well-known stars such as Rik Mayall, Cher, and Iron Maiden's Eddie also made appearances in the video.
 It was not included in the official DVD release of the 2004 Eurovision contest, but was issued as a separate DVD release, retitled The Last Video at the request of the former ABBA members.
 The video was made using puppet models of the members of the band.
-The video has surpassed 13 million views on YouTube as of November 2020.
+It has surpassed 13 million views on YouTube as of November 2020.

 In 2005, all four members of ABBA appeared at the Stockholm premiere of the musical Mamma Mia!.
 On 22 October 2005, at the 50th anniversary celebration of the Eurovision Song Contest, "Waterloo" was chosen as the best song in the competition's history.
 In the same month, American singer Madonna released the single "Hung Up", which contains a sample of the keyboard melody from ABBA's 1979 song "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)"; the song was a smash hit, peaking at number one in at least 50 countries.
 On 4 July 2008, all four ABBA members were reunited at the Swedish premiere of the film Mamma Mia!.
-It was only the second time all of them had appeared together in public since 1986.
+It was the second time all of them had appeared together in public since 1986.
 During the appearance, they re-emphasised that they intended never to officially reunite, citing the opinion of Robert Plant that the re-formed Led Zeppelin was more like a cover band of itself than the original band.
 Ulvaeus stated that he wanted the band to be remembered as they were during the peak years of their success.

-Gold returned to number-one in the UK album charts for the fifth time on 3 August 2008.
+Gold returned to number one in the UK album charts for the fifth time on 3 August 2008.
 On 14 August 2008, the Mamma Mia!
-The Movie film soundtrack went to number-one on the US Billboard charts, ABBA's first US chart-topping album.
-During the band's heyday, the highest album chart position they had ever achieved in America was number 14.
+The Movie film soundtrack went to number one on the US Billboard charts, ABBA's first US chart-topping album.
+During the band's heyday, the highest album chart position they had achieved in America was number 14.
 In November 2008, all eight studio albums, together with a ninth of rare tracks, were released as The Albums.
-It hit several charts, peaking at number-four in Sweden and reaching the Top 10 in several other European territories.
+It hit several charts, peaking at number four in Sweden and reaching the Top 10 in several other European territories.